maasoomraj/Comment-System/Readme.md

 ## Backend
 - Node.JS has been used to serve backend which will run on  `http://localhost:3001/`
 - API for viewing all threads and comments, add new comment, search for any keyword
-- MongoDB has been used as database to store the details of comments
+- `MongoDB` has been used as database to store the details of comments
+- **MongoDB URI has been exposed for the smooth working, and security purpose has been kept in mind**

 ## Frontend
 - React.JS has been used to serve the frontend for the portal which runs on  `http://localhost:3000/`